 - Anna Pegler-Gordon, "First Impressions; Chinese Exclusions and the Introduction of Immigration Documentation, 1875-1909.
 In In Sight of America: Photography and the Development of US Immigration Policy.
 UC Press, 2009.
 Pgs.
 22-66. - Roger Daniels.
 "Chinese Exclusion, 1882," In Not Like Us: Immigrants and Minorities in America, 1890-1924.
 The American Ways Series, Ivan R. Dee Press, Chicago, 1997.
 Pgs.
 3-19. - Irwin A. Tang, ed.
 "The Chinese Texan Experiment" and "The Asian American Underground Railroad," In Asian Texans: Our Histories and Our Lives.
 2007, Pgs.
 1-24 and 73-90.

-Guest Speaker: Irwin A. Tang

-In Class Exercise: Reading Primary Documents: The Stories Photos Tell

-BB Assignment for next week due on BB under Discussion Board at 9am, Monday, Sept.
-27th:

-Answer the prompt; Take another look at the Debating Immigration book and discuss how Daniels and Graham each discuss the Chinese Exclusion Act of 1882-in that book.
+Guest Speaker: Irwin A. Tang In Class Exercise: Reading Primary Documents: The Stories Photos Tell BB Assignment for next week due on BB under Discussion Board at 9pm, Monday, Sept.
+26th: Answer the prompt; Take another look at the Debating Immigration book and discuss how Daniels and Graham each discuss the Chinese Exclusion Act of 1882-in that book.
 Pay particular attention to the language they use to discuss the act and the theoretical conclusions they come to about the result of this act.
 What does this tell you about the "assumptions" of each author, and about their feelings about the issue at hand?
 Theme III.
-Immigration as Big Business

-Week Six Sept 28, 30: Stakeholders in the Business of Immigration : Who has Benefited Historically from Immigrant Labor?
+Immigration as Big Business Week Six Sept 27th: Stakeholders in the Business of Immigration: Who has Benefited Historically from Immigrant Labor?
 Readings for this week:

-- Bill Ong Hing, Chs.
+• Bill Ong Hing, Chs.
 1 and 2 in Defining America Through Immigration Policy, Temple University Press 2004, pgs.
-11-50 - Barbara Rozek, ch.
+11-50 Difficult Dialogues: Immigration • Barbara Rozek, ch.
 1 "Words of Enticement" and ch.
 10:"Texas: The Immigrant State" In Come to Texas: Enticing Immigrants, 1865-1915.
 Texas A&M University Press 2003.
 Pgs.
-3-20 (CP) - Howard Chang, "The Economic Analysis of Immigration Law, In Migration Theory: Talking Across Disciplines, ed.
+3-20 (CP) Howard Chang, "The Economic Analysis of Immigration Law, In Migration Theory: Talking Across Disciplines, ed.
 By Caroline Brettell and James F. Hollifield, Routledge, 2000.
 Pgs.
 205-230.
-CP

-BB Assignment for next week: Discussion Board prompt due on BB at 9am on Monday, October 4th.

-Prompt Question TBA

-Week Seven, Oct 5,7: Stakeholders in the Business of immigration Today

-Readings for this week:
+CP Note: Jewish Holiday of Rosh Hashonah falls on Thursday, Sept.
+29th.
+There will be no class.
+BB Assignment for next week: Discussion Board prompt due on BB at 9pm on Monday, October 4th.
+Prompt Question TBA Week Seven, Oct 4th ,6th : Stakeholders in the Business of immigration Today Readings for this week:

-Thomas Kessner and Betty Boyd Caroli, eds.
+- Thomas Kessner and Betty Boyd Caroli, eds.
 "Don't Have my Papers Yet: Undocumented Aliens," In Today's Immigrants: Their Stories.
 Oxford University Press.
 1982 pgs.
 71-104.
-CP

-Mae M. Ngai, "Braceros, "Wetbacks" and the National Boundaries of Class," In Impossible Subjects: Illegal Aliens and the Making of Modern America.
+CP - Mae M. Ngai, "Braceros, "Wetbacks" and the National Boundaries of Class," In Impossible Subjects: Illegal Aliens and the Making of Modern America.
 Princeton University Press 2004.
 Pgs.127-166.
-CP

-Film for this week: Los Trabajadores, by Heather Courtney

-Guest Speakers for this week:
+CP Film for this week: Los Trabajadores, by Heather Courtney Guest Speakers for this week:

-Day laborers from Casa Marianela, Dr. Jennifer Long, Director, Casa Marianela, Austin Contractor/Employer of immigrant day laborers (TBD)

-BB Assignment for next week: Discussion Board prompt due on BB at 9am on Monday, October 11th.
+Day laborers from Casa Marianela, Dr. Jennifer Long, Director, Casa Marianela, Austin Contractor/Employer of immigrant day laborers (TBD) BB Assignment for next week: Discussion Board prompt due on BB at 9pm on Monday, October 10^h.
 One Page Reflection Piece on Dialogue Generated from Film and/or Guest Speakers from this week.
 Based on our exercise from last week about our initial stance on big business, how did this week's dialogue with day laborers affect your assumptions or feelings about the business of immigration-or did it-and about why immigrants come to this country.
+Difficult Dialogues: Immigration Theme IV: Changing Attitudes Toward Immigrants: Who Does America want to be an "American" and Who gets to Decide?
+Week Eight Oct 11th: Nativist Expressions in the Popular Culture of the Progressive Era-1920s America Readings: